Pacific Affairs through War and Peace

 [10] “Frederick Vanderbilt Field, wealthy leftist, dies at 94,” New York Times, February 7, 2000.

 [11] See Harvey Klehr and Ronald Radosh.
-The Amerasia Spy Case: Prelude to McCarthyism (Chapel Hill: University of north Caroline Press, 2009).
+The Amerasia Spy Case: Prelude to McCarthyism (Chapel Hill: University of North Caroline Press, 2009).

 [12] Owen Lattimore, Ordeal by Slander (New York: Carroll & Graf Publishers, 1950), 179–180.